Raglan Lodge

 Raglan Lodge is a Grade II* listed building in Beaufort Square, Chepstow, Monmouthshire, Wales.
 Though the frontage dates from the early 19th century, parts of the building date from the medieval period and the ground floor vaulted hall was probably the town's 14th century moot hall.
-The building has been refurbished and is currently used as a backpackers' hostel.
+The building has been refurbished and was until recently used as a backpackers' hostel.

 Vaulted room or crypt

 The building is located on Chepstow's medieval market square, later reduced in size by infill development and named Beaufort Square around 1850, after the landowners, the Dukes of Beaufort.
 The large ground floor room has a vaulted stone ceiling with carved bosses of floral decorations and of heads, one wearing a Monmouth cap.
 The room was probably the moot hall, or Booth Hall, recorded as existing in the town in the 14th and 15th centuries.
 It may be the building referred to in 1674 as an "old chapel".
 It was later referred to as the Crypt Room, and in the 18th and 19th centuries was variously used as a wine store, a coach house, an armoury, and a milliners' shop.
 Between 1880 and 1923, it was the site of the town's post office, and in 1915 held one of the first automated telephone exchanges in the country.
 Restoration work has revealed a previously-hidden stone cellar.